 Advice Letters shall include a table with updated 2025 rates of return and list the estimated 2025 revenue requirement impact of the change.
-The Joint Utilities shall be permitted to update the cost of debt and preferred equity for 2025, if applicable, in the Tier 2 Advice Letters.
-The Joint Utilities are still required to file a Tier 2 Advice Letter on October 15, 2024, if the CCM is triggered for 2025.
+The Joint Utilities may update the cost of debt and preferred equity for 2025, if applicable, in the Tier 2 Advice Letters.